SteffenCzolbe/DeepSimRegistration/README.md

 $ scrits/test_registration.sh
 ```

-, which will print metrics on the test set to stdout and create segmented .tif and .nii.gz files in the `out/` directory.
+, which will print metrics on the test set to stdout and create aligned .tif and .nii.gz files in the `out/` directory.

-## Plots
+## Experiments, Evaluation

-The Plots from the paper can be re-created by running
+all the evaluation plots from the paper can be re-created by running

 ```
 $ scripts/plot.sh